pictures from the article by Francesco Ranucci

 This post is about an art environment in Italy created between 1930 and 1940.

-It seems that the internet just has one primary source that describes it, i.e. the article from 1981 referred to in the documentation, written by Francesco Ranucci, descendant of the man who created the site.
+The internet probably has just one primary source that describes this creation: the article from 1981 referred to in the documentation written by Francesco Ranucci, descendant of the man who created the site.

 Life and works